meziantou/IssuesToRss/README.md

 # IssuesToRss

-Create an RSS feed from GitHub issues
+Create an RSS feed from GitHub issues.
+The feeds are accessible at <https://meziantou.github.io/IssuesToRss/>